Total Recorder and Windows Vista

 - Partial compatibility with Windows Vista

-Possible problems with Total Recorder's kernel-mode driver
+Possible problems with Total Recorder's kernel-mode driver (virtual device driver or filter driver)

 - Unable to record a particular application